wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/incompatible.md

 #### Weapon sound overhauls

 - Make edits to weapon records breaking them, can be patched.
-Use [AWSOME](https://www.nexusmods.com/newvegas/mods/77723).
+Use [AWSOMER](ambience#all-weapon-sound-overhaul-modern-edition-redone---awsomer).

 ## Minor Incompatibilities